Preetham1983/Knowledge-Base-RAG/README.md

 Knowledge Base RAG is a full-stack application where you can:

-- **Upload one or more PDFs** and have them instantly chunked, embedded, and indexed.
+- **Upload PDF** and have them instantly chunked, embedded, and indexed.
 - **Ask natural language questions** about your documents and get accurate, grounded answers.
 - **Generate document summaries** with a single click.
 - **See the AI think in real time** — with a chat-style interface that shows user questions and AI responses.